thouet-sigma/material2-carousel/README.md

 ## EXTRA NOTICE

-This version has been further forked to upgrade it to use Angular 11.
+This version has been further forked to upgrade it to use Angular 11 and Angular 12.

 ## NOTICE
 Hi guys, how are you?